U.S. Route 66 in Arizona: Route description

-US 66 was one of the main transcontinental highways in Arizona, serving as the main east–west highway through the northern end of the state.
+US 66 was one of the main transnational highways in Arizona, serving as the main east–west highway through the northern end of the state.
 Nationally, US 66 ran from Chicago, Illinois, to the Los Angeles, California, metropolitan area.
 The highway in Arizona was over 380 mi in its earlier years, between California and New Mexico.
 The route originally went from Topock through Oatman to Kingman.
 Later, the route between Topock and Kingman was switched to an alignment going through Yucca.

 From Kingman, US 66 went northeast to Peach Springs before heading southeast to Seligman.
 Between Seligman and the New Mexico state line near Lupton, US 66 traveled the same basic route I-40 takes today, through Flagstaff, Winslow and Holbrook.
 Save for several city streets east of Flagstaff, most of US 66 has either been cut off, abandoned, destroyed or rebuilt into sections of I-40.
 Notable exceptions include the original route through Oatman, SR 66, multiple current and former I-40 Business Loops and Townsend–Winona Road from US 89 to I-40 in Winona.
 Several sections of the highway no longer part of the Arizona State Highway System are listed on the National Register of Historic Places (NRHP).
 The following route description roughly follows the path US 66 would have traversed across Arizona in 1940.